Skip to main content

 configPath

 Allows specifying a path to a configuration json file.
 By default, gtfs-to-html will look for a config.json file in the directory it is being run from.
+See all configuration options

 gtfs-to-html --configPath /path/to/your/custom-config.json